Rekom UK: History

 The Luminar Group Limited acquired both Chicago Leisure Limited and Chicago Leisure (MK) Limited on 7 November 2014.
 On 17 May 2015, The Luminar Group was rebranded as The Deltic Group Limited, with their recent expansion into the late bar market.

 In December 2020, Deltic Group announced that it was on the brink of administration and looking for a buyer.
 On 17 December 2020 it was reported that Scandinavian company Rekom had purchased The Deltic Group with Peter Marks continuing on as CEO of the UK sites.

 Rekom called in administrators on 17 January 2024 blaming higher energy prices and lower student spending due to the cost of living crisis.
 The administration process only affected the UK branch of the company.

 In February 2024, the company's administrators, Grant Thornton, announced Rekom UK owed over £120 million.
 In their report, they revealed the company was incurring costs of approximately £900,000 a month.
 The company cited higher energy prices; lower spending due to the cost of living crisis; and closure during the COVID-19 pandemic as reasons for entering administration.
 As part of a £19.5 million pre-pack deal, Rekom UK separated from its multi-national parent, Rekom, to form NEOS Hospitality.
 The deal meant Rekom UK would close 17 sites, including popular brands, Pryzm and Atik, resulting in the loss of 471 jobs.
 The remaining 24 trading locations continue to be operated by NEOS Hospitality, which is controlled by Rekom co-founder Adam Falbert and company directors Vilhelm Hahn-Petersen and Russell Quelch.

 In September 2024, NEOS Hospitality announced a £25 million investment to launch nightclubs brands, Bonnie Rogue's Pub and Barbara's Bier Haus.
 The company continues to operate other popular UK brands Circuit and District.
 NEOS Hospitality is based in Cardiff.

 Controversies

-In June 2019, the company, and its former general manager Wayne Mason were ordered to pay £110,000 in fines and court costs, for creating a fire risk hazard at its Kuda nightclub in York.
+In June 2019, the company and its former general manager Wayne Mason were ordered to pay £110,000 in fines and court costs, for creating a fire hazard at its Kuda nightclub in York.